LaurenNicole5710/liftoff-assignments/P2-Project_Outline/ProjectOutline.md

 and to expand its customer base.

 ### Features
--Homepage: Users will be able to view the web page with links to a calendar, map, menu and ordering, about, blog/review, login and SMS signup.
+- Homepage: Users will be able to view the web page with links to a calendar, map, menu and ordering, about, blog/review, login and SMS signup.

--User Login: Customers will be able to login and create an account.
+- User Login: Customers will be able to login and create an account.
 Owner will be able to login and update the menu.

--Online ordering: Users will be able to place an online order and pay via PayPal.
+- Online ordering: Users will be able to place an online order and pay via PayPal.

--Map: Users will be able to view where Food Truck X is currently located.
+- Map: Users will be able to view where Food Truck X is currently located.

--SMS: Users will be able to sign-up and receive promos and location updates via SMS.
+- SMS: Users will be able to sign-up and receive promos and location updates via SMS.

 ### Technologies
--C#/ASP.NETCore/Razor Templates
+- C#/ASP.NETCore/Razor Templates

--Entity Framework/SQL Server LocalDB
+- Entity Framework/SQL Server LocalDB

--PayPal
+- PayPal

--SMS API
+- SMS API

--Map API
+- Map API

 ### What I'll Have to Learn
 Personally, I will have to learn more about APIs, their implementation and which ones would